-In our experiment, 64 points were extracted as viewpoint candidates for point-based rendering, as shown in Figure 9.
+In our experiment, 72 points were extracted as viewpoint candidates for point-based rendering, as shown in Figure 10.
 The point cloud taken from TIMMS was rendered from these viewpoints.

-Figure 9.
+Figure 10.
 Viewpoint candidates

-Figure 10 shows results after point-based rendering and point clustering from a viewpoint.
-Figure 10 includes a depth image, a filtered depth image, normal vectors, labeled surfaces, and initial surfaces (overlay of depth edge and labeled surfaces).
+Figure 11 shows results after point-based rendering and point clustering from a viewpoint.
+Figure 11 includes a depth image, a depth image, normal vectors, and initial labeled surfaces (overlay of depth edge and labeled surfaces).